-Every year, my mother-in-law makes trifles for friends and family.
+Every year, my mother-in-law makes holiday trifles for friends and family.
 Since they are pretty much dairy and gluten bombs, it isn’t a tradition that Tony and I can partake.
-This really is a blessing in disguise, since the layers of fat and sugar in a traditional English trifle aren’t exactly nutritious.
-But, this healthy breakfast trifle recipe is one that we can easily enjoy without all of the guilt.
+However, it’s really a blessing in disguise.
+The layers of fat and sugar in a traditional English trifle aren’t exactly waistline-friendly.
+Fortunately, we can all enjoy this healthy breakfast trifle without the guilt!

 Special Diet Notes & Options: Healthy Breakfast Trifle

 This healthy breakfast trifle is easily vegan, vegetarian, dairy-free / non-dairy, gluten-free, egg-free, peanut-free, tree nut-free and soy-free – just keep an eye on the yogurt, granola and cereal that you use.

 For flavored dairy-free yogurt, I recommend trying brands like Silk (soy-based and SO good!), So Delicious (coconut-based and easy to find), Coconut Dream (coconut-based and indulgent), or CoYo (coconut-based, incredibly rich and very low sugar).